PAPIsdotio/papis-europe-2018/sponsorship-agreement.md

 **Amounts:**

 The amounts below are tax-free.
-Early-stage startups of less than 2 years who have raised less than US$ 1M in funding can get a discount of 50% on the amounts below (limited availability).
-Startups of less than 4 years who have raised less than US$ 25M in funding can get a discount of 30% on the amounts below (limited availability).
+Early-stage startups of less than 2 years who have raised less than 1M USD in funding can get a discount of 50% on the amounts below (limited availability).
+Startups of less than 4 years who have raised less than 25M USD in funding can get a discount of 30% on the amounts below (limited availability).

 - Gold sponsorship: 7500 GBP
 - Silver sponsorship: 3750 GBP